Biophysics of neurodegenerative diseases

 Proteins are the molecular workhorses of life.
 In order for them to perform their physiological function, they need to be folded into unique 3D structures.
 The misfolding and aggregation of proteins into amyloid fibrils are associated with debilitating neurodegenerative diseases such as Alzheimer’s, Parkinson’s, Huntington’s, prion diseases, amyotrophic lateral sclerosis (ALS), and so forth.
 Additionally, a class of proteins that does not autonomously fold up into unique 3D structures, called intrinsically disordered proteins, can also attain the amyloid state via the protein misfolding pathway or via the aberrant phase separation-mediated pathway.
 It is therefore important to understand the fundamental biophysical mechanism behind these protein misfolding diseases as well as to design small molecules that can be used as potent inhibitors of the aggregation process.

-In this webinar hosted by the Biophysical Journal, the speakers will address some of the challenges in the field and new biophysical insights into the formation and inhibition of pathological protein aggregates.
+In this webinar hosted by the Biophysical Journal, Sheena Radford (University of Leeds, UK), Dorothee Dormann (Johannes Gutenberg University and Institute of Molecular Biology, Mainz, Germany), and Samrat Mukhopadhyay (Indian Institute of Science Education and Research, Mohali, India) will address some of the challenges in the field and new biophysical insights into the formation and inhibition of pathological protein aggregates.